selwynpolit/d9book/book/queries.md

 ## Query entity reference fields

 In the following query, we check for a value in the entity that is referenced in the entity reference field?
-I.e. if you have an entity reference field which references node (entity) 27.
+For example, if you have an entity reference field which references node (entity) 27.
 This query can look in node 27 and check a field value in that node.
 Here we check in field_first_name for the the value `Fred`:

 ```php
       ->condition('field_tks_pub_expectation.entity.field_first_name', 'Fred', '=')